 - Personal Data deletion requests.

-A bit more about the contract manager role
+A bit more about the contracts managers role and responsibilities

-Perhaps your business has an existing contract management process using standard templates and uses contract managers for negotiations as and when required.
-Alternatively, your business handles several customer agreements or changes to standard terms which require a contract manager to negotiate and manage this from end to end.
-A contract manager also guides that sales and account team through the contractual risks along with the internal approval process prior to signature.
+Perhaps your business has an existing contract or commercial management function that uses standard templates which contracts managers adopt as and when required.
+Alternatively, if your business handles several customer agreements or changes to standard terms which require a contracts manager to negotiate and manage this from end to end.
+A contracts manager also guides that sales and account team through the contractual risks along with the internal approval process prior to contract signature.

 According to Forbes contracts need to “facilitated effective negotiation and prove valuable after execution,” when the agreement makes sense from end to end managing the business risk it is easier to do business.

 Key terms management